 - Part D (prescription drug).

 Medicare Part D (prescription drug) is a federal program administered by your group insurance plan.
-When you enroll in a retiree prescription drug plan, we will automatically enroll you in Medicare Part D, if appropriate.
+When you enroll in a retiree prescription drug plan, we'll automatically enroll you in Medicare Part D, if appropriate.
 Don't sign up for a Medicare Part D prescription drug plan or any other supplemental prescription drug plan.
 Doing so will result in a loss of medical and prescription drug coverage through the retirement system's plan.
+Learn more about Medicare and sign up for Medicare.

 What you need to do

-Your experience with Medicare and your retirement insurance will vary based on whether you, your spouse, or your dependents are eligible for Medicare when you retire, become eligible for Medicare after your retirement or qualify for Medicare early before age 65.
+Your experience with Medicare and your retirement insurance will vary based on whether you, your spouse, or your dependents are eligible for Medicare when you retire, become eligible for Medicare after your retirement or qualify for Medicare before age 65.

 Eligible for Medicare when you apply to retire

-When you apply to retire, you'll have a chance to enroll in a retiree insurance plan in step two of the online application.
-Enter your Medicare number and effective dates for parts A and B when prompted.
-You will pick a carrier from the list of available options in your area.
 Once you're enrolled in the Medicare plans of your choice, you can expect ID cards and welcome kits from your selected carrier(s).
 If you apply for your retiree insurance at least three months before your insurance effective date, your cards will usually arrive before your coverage begins.
 If you need health services before your cards arrive, contact the insurance carrier directly to get your policy number or to verify coverage.
 For more information, go to your insurance carrier's website.

-- Log in to miAccount and send a secure message on Message Board, using the Submit My Medicare Number category.
+- Log in to miAccount and send a secure message on the Message Board, using the Submit My Medicare Number category.
 Include the name, Medicare number, and effective dates for parts A and B in your message.

 - Update your insurance enrollment information in miAccount to include the new Medicare information and mail or fax the confirmation page to ORS.